Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Redeemer-2-Creating-PGP-keys.md

    EC public keys from you Bitcoin redeemer wallet into the comment field of the PGP keys when you create them.
 3) Export the PGP keys to an armored ASCII file.
-4) The armored ASCII file can then be copied to the Matcher machine for use by the Matcher.
+4) Tidy up.
+5) Copy export files to the server where the Matcher is being run.

 ## 1. Create a GPG directory